Billionaire Profile

 Graduated from Loyola University Chicago

-Earned a bachelor's degree in Finance and Marketing.
+Earned a Bachelor of Science in Finance and Marketing.

 Mid-1980s